armin-reichert/pacman-javafx/README.md

 ## Build with Maven

-You need to have a [JDK 17](https://www.oracle.com/java/technologies/downloads/#java17) or newer and a local Maven client installed.
+You need to have a [JDK 17](https://www.oracle.com/java/technologies/downloads/#java17) or newer installed on your computer.

 ### Clone repository (only first time)
 - `cd <repository-root>`